An Tran (guitarist): Critical reception

 Tran’s Boston debut was described by The Boston Globe as demonstrating “quiet virtuosity”, and his debut album was listed among the “most alluring classical recordings of 2020” by the Chicago Tribune.
 Classical Guitar Magazine praised its blending of Vietnamese melodies with classical technique, while Tonebase called it “a beautiful testament to Tran’s artistry.”

 Six String Journal described the recording as “gorgeous” with particular commendation for phrasing and tone.
 Performance Today featured him on a national broadcast.
 In Vietnam, Vietnam Airlines Heritage profiled his cultural role, and Nhân Dân emphasized his work in presenting Vietnamese guitar internationally.

+In a 2021 review for All Classical Guitar, Chris Dumigan praised An Tran's performance of Juan Erena's Find You Again on the album El Eterno Viaje, describing the piece as "a wonderful, sad, haunting piece of considerable length" and saying that it was "played beautifully by An Tran".
+Dumigan also noted that the recording was made in Chicago.

+In a 2022 review for Melómano Digital, Sara Guerrero Aguado praised Juan Erena's El eterno viaje, describing it as a cohesive album despite featuring different guitarists and highlighting the variety of interpretative approaches contributed by its performers.
+An Tran is one of the guitarists featured on the recording.

 His Naxos release (2023) was praised by MusicWeb International for clarity and musicianship, and highlighted by Thanh Niên as a significant milestone for Vietnamese guitarists.

 Artistic vision

 Tran has said, “The guitar is universal … I believe it can function as a bridge between Vietnamese music and Western classical music, and I view myself as a bridge.”
 About his debut album, he reflected, “My debut album is music that is close to me.
 It is composed of traditional Vietnamese songs my parents would sing to me.”